DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 .embedded-demo({ "path": "scheduler-editing/form-customization", "showThemeSelector": true })

-## Validation Actions
+## Add a Confirmation Dialog

-The React Scheduler allows to prevent user actions, such as delete appointment or cancel appointment changes events.
-To do that, add the [ConfirmationDialog](../reference/confirmation-dialog.md) plugin.
-If added, the dialog opens on delete an appointment and cancel appointment changes events.
-If you do not want the dialog to open on cancel appointment changes events, use `ignoreCancel` property, as shown in the demo below.
-To not open the dialog on delete events, use `ignoreDelete` property.
+To enable the confirmation dialog, add the [ConfirmationDialog](../reference/confirmation-dialog.md) plugin.
+The dialog will pop up when a user attempts to delete an appointment or discard edits made to it.
+If the dialog should not appear in either of these cases, set the  `ignoreDelete` or `ignoreCancel` property to `true`.

 .embedded-demo({ "path": "scheduler-editing/delete-confirmation", "showThemeSelector": true })